 Over 80% of recruiters agree that recruiting automation can help increase their productivity.
 By effectively leveraging automation technologies, hiring teams can streamline a number of repetitive and manual recruiting activities.

 HR managers spend an average of 14 hours each week on tasks that probably could be automated.
-Increase in overall productivity of the teams also makes way for recruiters to handle high priority tasks which drive significant business results within the shortest possible period of time increasing efficiency.
+An increase in the overall productivity of the teams also makes way for recruiters to handle high-priority tasks which drive significant business results within the shortest possible period of time increasing efficiency.